d1ll0n/indexed-keeper-contracts/README.md

 ### `reindexPool`

 Calls the pool controller to reindex an index pool.
 Has no additional restrictions, as this function will revert in the controller if not needed.

+If the pool's category must be sorted, this function will call `orderCategoryTokensByMarketCap` prior to the `reindexPool` call.